 Let us not forget about the professional, clinically detached physician who delivers the death syringe to carefully selected unborns.
 The lifesaving miracle of high resolution ultrasound and fetal intervention selecting those twins whose crime was being several days too young.

 Despite the high-minded rhetoric about “choice” in the abortion debate, at its heart abortion is about unfettered sex, or in the larger moral context, the pursuit of self-gratifying behavior while refusing to accept its inevitable consequences.
 Spiritual principles, much like the laws of physics, cannot be violated without consequences.
-No matter how fervently I believe I can fly, flapping my arms while jumping off tall buildings will always make me an undesirable client for my life insurance company.
+No matter how fervently I believe I can fly, flapping my arms while jumping off tall buildings will always make me an unsuitable client for my life insurance company.
 Violating spiritual laws results in even more pervasive effects, since the spiritual tsunamis roll not merely through our own lives, but those of everyone we touch, both near and far.
 Unlike the violation of physical laws, however, the consequences are far more easily denied, rationalized, and minimized when they are in the realm of the spirit.

 In the secular mindset, sexual “freedom” trumps all; the death of the unborn fruits of this behavior is not considered too high a price to pay.
 Any moral qualms about the ghastly consequences to the child can be mitigated by redefining language – an unborn child becomes a “fetus”, a “product of conception” – to move us a few steps farther away from the uncomfortable and convicting truth.
 Then we change the subject to a more defensible arena: abortion is about “freedom”, and “choice”, and “women’s health”, and “rights” – all straw-man targets far harder to attack than the crumbling and indefensible edifice at the core of the issue: snuffing out a unique, defenseless human being to promote and enable a self-centered, self-gratifying way of life.
-Amy Richards has given us a rare, inadvertently honest look into the dark soul of secularism.
+Amy Richards has given us a rare, inadvertently honest look into the dark soul of secularism, and its holy sacrament of abortion.
 We should look long and hard, and never forget, what the inevitable outcome of contemporary secularism will produce: shallow, empty humanity, exterminating our young to preserve our shopping preferences.

 Our culture is advanced beyond the wildest imaginations of those even a century ago.
 We clone sheep; take stunning pictures of Saturn from its rings; perform surgery robotically; retrieve information in seconds with web browsers that formerly took years to acquire, if ever.
 We as a society are intellectual giants in history.
 Yet as our knowledge increases exponentially, our wisdom withers: we are just as truly moral midgets.